davidvonthenen/document-rag-guide/Document_Search_for_Better_AI_Governance.md

 **Bottom line:**
 Pure vectors maximize fuzzy recall; hybrid (vector+BM25/sparse) balances fuzziness with keywords.
 Domain-trained NER + BM25 with entity-aware clauses makes the system explainable and governable without sacrificing retrieval quality.
 If your bar includes regulatory traceability, incident forensics, and reproducible outcomes (not only "good answers"), promote entities to first-class citizens (`explicit_terms`) and let vectors play a supporting role.

 > **IMPORTANT NOTE:** This implementation uses OpenSearch with explicit, fielded lexical queries and an external NER service to enrich documents at ingest.
-Searches query **LT and HOT in parallel** with deterministic, per-store ranking, highlight snippets, and stable mappings-making retrieval observable and auditable while reducing hallucinations by grounding answers in verifiable documents.
+Searches query **LT and HOT in parallel**, then (by default) a lightweight **external BM25 re-ranker** re-scores the combined hit list before prompts are built, preserving determinism and explainability.
+Highlight snippets and stable mappings keep retrieval observable and auditable while reducing hallucinations by grounding answers in verifiable documents.
 Promotion **from HOT to LT** is a controlled, reviewable step performed only with sufficient reinforcement or human verification.

 ## **2. Document-Based RAG Architecture**